 No matter the season – summer, winter, spring, or fall – the same sun with the same amount of brightness shines on the Earth.
 If the sunlight is just as bright at all times of the year, why are the temperatures so different?

 The sun is directly overhead in the summer, and its rays directly hit the Earth.
 In the winter months, the sun sits lower on the horizon.
-This causes the rays to hit the Earth at an angle.
-The angle of the rays of sunlight makes the difference in how they heat the Earth.
+Sunlight arrives at a shallower angle, resulting in the same amount of solar energy being spread over a larger area.
+This leads to less heating and lower temperatures.

 Instructions – How to Make a Thermometer